FEniCS/dolfinx/demo/pde/stokes-mini/python/documentation.rst

 .. _demo_pde_stokes-mini_python_documentation:

 Stokes problem with Mini elements
 =================================

-This demo is implemented in a single Python file, :download:`demo_stokes-mini.py`, which contains both the variational forms and the solver.
+This demo is implemented in a single Python file, :download:`demo_stokes-mini.py`, which contains both the variational form and the solver.

 .. include:: ../common.txt